The Modesto Peace/Life Center’s projects include:

 Each year since 1987, the Modesto Peace/Life Center has sponsored the Peace Essay Contest, open to 5th-12th grade students who live or attend school in Stanislaus County.
 Students write an essay in response to a question, carefully crafted anew each year, and the winners in four divisions are awarded prizes in a public ceremony.
 Over 1000 students from throughout the county entered the contest this year.
 They wrote essays in response to a question that began, “Imagine that you suddenly have the power to put into action a non-violent plan to bring about a more peaceful future that includes respect and fairness for all….”

-Each year, the Modesto Peace/Life Center organizes a Peace Camp held over the last weekend in June at Camp Peaceful Pines in the Sierras.
-2017 will mark our 35th year.
-The weekend offers workshops, hiking, campfires, singing, a talent show, children’s activities and often thought-provoking speakers.
-Join us for great discussions, stimulating community and fun for people of all ages.
+Each year, the Modesto Peace/Life Center organizes a Peace Camp held in June at Camp Peaceful Pines in the Sierras.
+The weekend offers workshops, hiking, campfires, singing, a talent show, children’s activities, and thought-provoking speakers.
+Join us for great discussions, stimulating community, and fun for people of all ages.

 The Media Committee meets periodically to develop projects.
-If you have ideas for social justice videos or computer skills in film-making, editing and/ or writing and would like to be involved, contact John Lucas at or call at the Center at (209) 529-5750.
+If you have ideas for social justice videos or computer skills in film-making, editing and/ or writing and would like to be involved, call at the Center at (209) 529-5750.

 Social Justice Youth Leadership Conference (inactive)